-A difficult week is beginning at Bolton High School after a 16-year-old student was killed in a crash over the weekend.
+A difficult week is beginning at Bolton High School after an 18-year-old student was killed in a crash over the weekend.

 Cody Morra was killed and two other young men were injured in a crash on Saturday morning.